lachisholm/Data_Structure_Discovery/README.md

 ### B. Significance

-- Emphasize the significance of these elements in software design and implementation.
+-Emphasize the significance of these elements in software design and implementation.
 Mastery of these fundamental data structures lays the foundation for solving complex computational problems and building robust software systems.

 #### VII.
 Conclusion